I think that I shall never see

 For others look as bad as I.

-Read more articles by Mariane Holbrook or search for articles on the same topic or others.
+Read more articles by Mariane Holbrook or search for other articles by topic below.

 Thankyou for this enjoyable poem....Hart & Helen Dowd